Wild Rift Macro Guide

 Macro mistakes are easier to see in replay than during the game.
 Watch the thirty seconds before every lost objective.
 Were waves pushed?
 Did you recall on time?
 Did you have vision?
 Did you know where the enemy jungler was?
 These answers reveal the real reason fights were lost.

-If you want help reading your macro, Danny can review your replay through a free VOD review or a full 1v1 coaching session.
+If you want help reading your macro, Danny can review your replay through a free VOD review, a full 1v1 coaching session, dedicated Wild Rift macro coaching, or the main Wild Rift coaching path.

 Side lanes decide many late games